ikjordan/picozx81/README.md

 **Note:** Changing the virtual sound card, or the video display settings, does *not* trigger a reset
 ## File Storage
 Program and configuration files are stored on a micro SD-Card.
 Directories are supported.
 File and directory names should only contain characters that exist in the ZX81 character set.
 File and directory names can be a mixture of upper and lower case, but are used case insensitive.
-Therefore, all file and child directory names in a given directory must differ by more than just case.
+Therefore, all file and child directory names in a given directory must differ by more than just case
 ## Function key menu
 The emulator has several menus that can be selected through function key presses.
-To keep the look and feel of the ZX8x computers the menus are in black and white and use the ZX81 font
+To keep the look and feel of the ZX8x computers the menus are in black and white and use the ZX81 font.

+The original ZX80/ZX81 40 key keyboard does not have function keys.
+A "double shift" mechanism can be used instead.
+Press shift, release shift, then, within 2 seconds press shift again, together with a number key to generate a function key press.
+To enable this mechanism set `DoubleShift` to `On` in the configuration file
 ### F1 - Reset
 Hard resets the emulator.
 It is equivalent to removing and reconnecting the power
 ### F2 - Load Menu
 A menu displaying directories and files that can be loaded is displayed, using the ZX81 font.
 The display can be navigated using the up, down and enter keys.
+The 7 key also generates "up" and the 6 key also generates "down".
 Any sound that is playing is paused

 + Press enter whilst a directory entry is selected to move to that directory
 + Press enter when a file is selected to load that file
-+ Press Escape to return to the emulation without changing directory or loading a new program
++ Press Escape, space or 0 to return to the emulation without changing directory or loading a new program
 ### F3 - View Emulator Configuration
 Displays the current emulator status.
 Any sound that is playing is paused.
 Note that this display is read only, no changes to the configuration can be made.
-Press Escape to exit back to the running emulator
+Press Escape space or 0 to exit back to the running emulator
 ### F4 - Pause
 Pauses the emulation.
 Handy if the phone rings during a gaming session! `P` is XORed into the 4 corners of the display to indicate that the emulator is paused.
-Press Escape to end the pause and return to the running emulator
+Press Escape, space or 0 to end the pause and return to the running emulator
 ### F5 - Display Keyboard Overlay
 The ZX80 and ZX81 use single key press BASIC entry.
 Pressing F5 displays a 4 colour image (VGA) or a grey scale image (DVI / HDMI) representing the keyboard of the computer being emulated, so that the correct key presses can be determined.
 The image was taken from [sz81](https://github.com/SegHaxx/sz81).
-It is possible to enter commands whilst the keyboard is displayed.
+It is possible to enter commands whilst the keyboard is displayed

-Press Escape to remove the keyboard display.
+Press Escape or 0 to remove the keyboard display.
 The keyboard is also removed if another menu is selected

 ## Loading and saving options
 The emulator supports the loading  `.p`, `.81`, `.o` and `.80` files from micro SD Card.
 It can save in `.p` and `.o` format.